scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Terminology

-**Control Plane PKI (CP-PKI)**: The control plane PKI is the public-key infrastructure upon which SCION's control plane relies for the authentication of messages.
+**Control Plane PKI (CP-PKI)**: The control plane PKI is the public-key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

 **Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
 For example, the network of an Internet service provider or organization can constitute an AS.